HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 </table>

-Notice that when I put the images inside the table, I had to use HTML markup to display the image, not the Markdown markup.
+Notice that when I put the images inside the table, I had to use HTML markup to display the image, not the Markdown markup for displaying images.

 # Using a canned page theme